Crawron/trading-bot/Notes.md

 ## Caution

-- Dead players are supposed to lose all entries on their hit list, but for the sake of internal integrity i'll keep them stored, i'll just pretend the entries don't exist for dead people.
+- Dead players are supposed to lose all entries on their Hit List, but for the sake of internal integrity i'll keep them stored, i'll just pretend the entries don't exist for dead people.
 (Done!)

 ## Important Goals